Changes to FE and skills sector regulations

-IfL’s distinct purpose is to support individuals in their practice and to raise the status of the teaching profession.
+IfL’s purpose is to support individuals in their practice and to raise the status of the teaching profession.
 We believe that too often teachers and trainers in the sector are not supported well enough and that more needs to be done to create conditions that enable great teaching and learning to flourish.

 “IfL’s elected board is dedicated to supporting and doing the very best for all teachers and trainers, with them developing IfL as the modern, forward-thinking professional body focused on serving them and meeting their needs.”